• Winter recipes

 Author: Sandhya Hariharan

 Idli Podi is a dry spice powder made with lentils & red chilies.
 It is often known as Idli Podi or Dosa Podi.
-To serve, make a puddle in the podi and add a tsp of sesame oil – mix and enjoy.
+To serve, make a puddle in the podi and add a teaspoon of sesame oil - mix and enjoy.

 Ingredients